sergeycherepanov/homebrew-docker-virtualbox/README.md

 sudo touch /etc/exports
 ```

-Allow the staff group to configure NFS shares and the IP balancer works without password prompt
+Allow the staff group to configure NFS shares and run the balancer without a password prompt
 ```bash
 sudo tee /etc/sudoers.d/docker-machine-nfs <<SUDOERS
 %staff ALL=(ALL) NOPASSWD: /sbin/nfsd